Brane-Hubsch/tailwind-breakpoint-indicator/README.md

 ## Tailwind Setup

-This package intentionally uses Tailwind classes, just like the FacilityMonster component.
+This package intentionally uses Tailwind classes.
 Make sure Tailwind scans the package output so these classes are generated.

 ```js
 /** @type {import('tailwindcss').Config} */